juju/docs/src/en/config-openstack.md

 **Note:** At any time you can run `juju generate-config --show` to display the most revent version of the environments.yaml template file, instead of having it write to file.
-Or you can invoke `juju quickstart -i` for an
+Or you can invoke `juju quickstart -i` for an interactive way of changing fields.

 Remember to substitute in the parts of the snippet that are important to you.
 If you are deploying on OpenStack the following documentation might also be